Australian owned with AUD payments

 Money in Bali

-9) The currency as of today, 1 Jan ’24, is 1 AUD = Rp 10,000.
+9) The currency as of today, 1 Jan ’25, is 1 AUD = Rp 10,000.
 Their currency is called Rupiah and if you change say $100 Aussie into Rupiah you will feel like a millionaire as you get wads of notes back.

-10) There are so many ATMs all over Bali, especially in Kuta, Legian, and Seminyak, and they are all okay to use.
+10) There are so many ATMs all over Bali, especially in Canggu, Kuta, Legian, Umalas and Seminyak, and they are all okay to use.
 Don’t worry about them; they are totally fine – we use them all the time.
 They mainly dispense Rp50 000 and Rp 100 000 notes.

 11) Never go to a money changer that is not authorised.
 I like to use the one at the airport.
 It’s located on the right-hand side immediately after you exit customs.
 Money changers in back alleyways are to be avoided as they will short-change you.
 The difference between some Rp notes is hard to distinguish and they know this.